-The Natural Resource Policy and Management track prepares students to be leaders in biodiversity protection at local, national, and international levels.
-Our graduates work for a variety of governmental organizations including, city, state, and federal agencies, intergovernmental organizations such as the UN, national and international non-governmental organizations (NGOs), consulting firms, and private companies looking to minimize their environmental impact.
+Natural Resource Policy and Management graduates work for a variety of governmental organizations including, city, state, and federal agencies, intergovernmental organizations such as the UN, national and international non-governmental organizations (NGOs), consulting firms, and private companies looking to minimize their environmental impact.
 Students within this track focus on resources as diverse as forests, fisheries, minerals, freshwater, and natural protected areas.
 Understanding how climate change is impacting all of these resources is essential and woven throughout the curriculum.

 Students have opportunities to collaborate with world-renowned institutions like the Monterey Bay Aquarium’s Seafood Watch Program and the Big Sur Land Trust.
 The Institute is also a member of the COS MARINE program, which provides opportunities to work with other excellent local education and conservation organizations to gain practical experience in marine conservation.
 In addition, the Institute's new Center for the Blue Economy provides students with a number of internship and research opportunities, as well as additional education opportunities such as conferences and the International Marine Policy speaker series.

 - Conservation Finance, Monitoring, and Evaluation